 - The adhesive tape can be used only once.

-#The Buying Guide Of Best Front and Rear Dash Cam
+Buying Guide For The Best Front and Rear Dash Cam

 Now that you have been presented with our 10 picks, it is time to look deeper into the process of buying the best dash cam.
 To be able to do that, you will need to know the most important features to look for.
 Let’s start examining them without further ado.